Manowen/manowen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there, I am Zhibo Man (满志博), you can call me “Owen”.
-I am currently a PhD student at [Beijing Jiaotong University](https://cs.bjtu.edu.cn/), where I was advised by [Prof. Yujie Zhang](https://faculty.bjtu.edu.cn/8356/).
+I am currently a Ph.D. student at [Beijing Jiaotong University](https://cs.bjtu.edu.cn/), where I was advised by [Prof. Yujie Zhang](https://faculty.bjtu.edu.cn/8356/).
 My research interests lie broadly in **natural language processing, machine translation, large language models**.
 My research is driven by a long-standing interest in **computational linguistics**, with a particular focus on leveraging linguistic knowledge to advance natural language processing tasks.